Ahom religion: Gods and cosmogony

 It is mentioned in the Ahom Scripture Lit Lai Peyn Kaka that at first there was nothing besides the water of the ocean.
-Pha Tu Ching— which is an omnipotent shapeless, impersonal god almighty—opened his eyes to the void and thus created from his breast the first deity—Khun Theu Kham.
+Pha Tu Ching — which is an omnipotent shapeless, impersonal, almighty god — opened his eyes to the void and thus created from his breast the first deity — Khun Theu Kham.
 Freshly created, and finding nothing to lean on, Khun Theu Kham dove into the water and then laid on his back, and a lotus plant issued from his navel.
-This was followed by the creation of a crab, a tortoise and an eight-hooded snake that encircled the tortoise.
+This was followed by the creation of a crab, a tortoise, and an eight-hooded snake that encircled the tortoise.
 The eight hoods spread in eight directions.
-Then a white elephant with long tusks and two mountains in the north and south were created, on which pillars were placed.
+Then were created a white elephant with long tusks, and two mountains in the north and south, on which pillars were placed.
 Then a pair of gold-tinted spiders were created that floated in the air and dropped excrement, from which earth came about.
-The spiders then placed eight pillars in the eight corners of the wall and spun their web to create heaven.
-Heaven in Ahom Religion denotes Tien a part Yunnan in Southwest China known as Mong Phi.
+The spiders then placed eight pillars in the eight corners of the wall, and spun their web to create heaven.
+Heaven in Ahom religion denotes Tien, a part of Yunnan in Southwest China known as Mong Phi.